- Send, read and reply to messages

 I was born in Saudi Arabia where I spent my childhood and early teens.
 I later settled in Multan, Pakistan with my family, where I spent my late teens and early twenties.
 All of my family is settled in Pakistan.
 I have been living in the UK for almost four years now, having worked in the West Midlands, Scotland and now south of England.

 I am a decent mix of Eastern and Western values - having taken the best from both cultures.
 I have known a few British Pakistani women during my tenure in the UK; this has given me quite an insight into the social conscience of the British Pakistani diaspora.
-Don't be afraid to contact me therefore.
-I'm no ; don't act like one, nor sound like one.
+Don't be afraid to contact me therefore , nor sound like one.
 However, it's important to me that you should be open to the idea of moving abroad.

 Someone intelligent, beautiful and understanding.